wjessop/build_ruby/README.md

-# build_ruby - build ruby debs for ubuntu targets
+# Build ruby debs for ubuntu targets

 *build_ruby* is a tool for building Ruby packages using Docker.
 Currently it builds only .deb packages for Ubuntu.
 The debs that it creates will install Ruby to ````/opt/ruby<version>````, eg ````/opt/ruby2.1.0```` or ````/opt/ruby1.9.3-p429````.
 This is to allow for multiple concurrent installs (that we symlink into the rbenv dir) and is how we install Ruby at [Basecamp](https://basecamp.com/).
 If you need Ruby in another location submit a pull request.